-Hire me to present an Art History Lecture at your next event.
+An Art History Lecture to smarten up your next event.

 History of Public Art Lecture, Topsfield Town Library.